ebrelsford/Leaflet.loading/README.md

 Leaflet.loading is only tested on Leaflet version 0.6 or greater.
 It will almost certainly not work with older versions of Leaflet.

-Include `Control.Loading.js` and create a map with `loadingControl: true` in its options.
-Then style your loading indicator. `Control.Loading.css` contains a start in this direction.
+Include `Control.Loading.js` and `Control.Loading.css`, then create a map with `loadingControl: true` in its options.

+By default, Leaflet.loading expects an image. `Control.Loading.css` contains a start in this direction.
 The simplest case would be adding a 16 x 16 loading gif in `.leaflet-control-loading`.

+You can also set `spinjs: true` in the options, and load [spin.js][] to use that instead of an image.
+A spin.js options object can be passed as the spin key when initializing the control.

+Whichever method you use, make sure you only use one.

 Once the above is complete you will have a loading indicator that only appears when tiles are loading.